Fenix0817/manual-pid/README.md

 ### I (integral control)
 - The parameter that sets how much we take into consideration the cumulative error over time.
 This is usually used when we see that there is a systematic bias wherein we are not converging to our desired set point.
-To this is to drive the system towards that set point.
+So this is to drive the system towards that set point.
 This is not used here because it seems like there is no apparent drift.

 ### D (derivative control)
 - This parameter considers the rate of change in the error.
 If the error is rapidly approaching zero, this parameter will attempt to slow things down to avoid overshooting.
 If this is too large, then there will be overdamping which means it will take longer to reach the desired goal.
+It's possible that even before it reaches its goal, the goal has already changes (for example the car is supposed to straight, now needs to curve).
 If this is too small, then there will be oscillations as there will be overshooting.

 **In addition to this, I also decided to mess with the throttle to control the speed.**